Topologically nontrivial flat bands and quantum Hall crossovers in square-octagon lattice materials: Materials realization

-\textbf{Materials realization.} We explored possible material platforms hosting the square-octagonal lattice geometry.
-This lattice appears across several material classes, including carbon allotropes, group-Va elements, transition-metal dichalcogenides (TMDs), nitrides, phosphides, carbides such as GaN and AlN, the synthetic MoSi$_2$N$_4$ family, and magnetic compounds including MnN and hollandites~\cite{sheng2012octagraphene,liu2012structural,gorkan2019deformed,van2013grains,sun2015graphene,zhang2015two, barik2021haeckelite,gurbuz2017single,verma2025emergent,lin2021ferromagnetism,PhysRevB.88.014202,PhysRevB.88.144428}.
+We explored possible materials hosting the square-octagonal lattice geometry.
+This lattice appears across several material classes, including carbon allotropes, group-Va elements, transition-metal dichalcogenides (TMDs), nitrides, phosphides, carbides such as GaN and AlN, the synthetic MoSi$_2$N$_4$ family, and magnetic compounds including MnN and hollandites~\cite{sheng2012octagraphene,liu2012structural,gorkan2019deformed,van2013grains,sun2015graphene,zhang2015two, barik2021haeckelite,gurbuz2017single,verma2025emergent,lin2021ferromagnetism,crespo2013,PhysRevB.88.144428}.
 Here, we focus on a few representative examples, shown in Fig.~\ref{fig6}, which illustrate the diversity of tunable electronic and topological phases in nonmagnetic systems.

 First-principles calculations were performed within the density functional theory (DFT) framework using projector augmented-wave (PAW) potentials as implemented in the Vienna \textit{ab initio} simulation package (VASP)~\cite{hohenberg1964,kreese1996}.
 Exchange-correlation effects were treated using the generalized gradient approximation (GGA), and SOC was included self-consistently to account for relativistic effects~\cite{perdew1996}.
 Material-specific tight-binding Hamiltonians were constructed via the \textsc{VASP2WANNIER90} interface~\cite{mostofi2008wannier90}, and edge states were obtained using the semi-infinite Green’s function method~\cite{sancho1985highly}.
+Further details of the lattice and computational parameters are provided in the SM~\cite{supplemental}.

 Figure~\ref{fig6}(a) shows the crystal structure of octagraphene (T-graphene), where carbon atoms form a square-octagonal lattice with unequal $sp^2$ hybridization arising from distinct inter- and intra-square C-C bond lengths.
 The orbital-resolved band structure (Fig.~\ref{fig6}(d)) reveals metallic behavior, with states near the Fermi level dominated by carbon $p_z$ orbitals (blue).
 The dispersion exhibits electron and hole pockets at the $\Gamma$ and $M$ points, respectively, along with quasi-flat bands along $\Gamma-X$ and $M-X$ directions.